industrial-edge/Performance-Analytics/docs/Installation.md

 All tags have now been successfully added to the 'Station 1' asset:

 ![Station1TagsAdded](graphics/Station1TagsAdded.png)

+Repeat this process for the rest of the assets.

+### Configure Aspects

 Create an aspect for every step.
 The first step of each branch (step 2 and step 11) must be configured as initial step.
 This is necessary to mark the beginning of the sequence and to link the corresponding product for the branch.